nasa/earthdata-search/README.md

     npm install -g npm@latest

+##### NVM
+To ensure that you're using the correct version of Node it is recommended that you use Node Version Manager.
+Installation instructions can be found on [the repository](https://github.com/nvm-sh/nvm#install--update-script).
+The version used is defined in .nvmrc and will be used automatically if NVM is configured correctly.

 ##### Serverless Framework
 Earthdata Search utilizes the [Serverless Framework](https://serverless.com/) for managing AWS resources.
 In order to fully run and manage the application you'll need to install it: